jeriewang/sakai-keepalive/README.md

 ## Installation

 To install it, download the `sakai_keepalive.zip` file from this repository.
 Then, navigate to `chrome://extensions`, flip on the switch for developer mode, and drag the downloaded zip file into the window.
 And then you are done!
 No more annoying pop-up windows or asking you to log back in when you really need to get an assignment submitted before 11:59:59 PM.

+Alternatively, you can install it from [Chrome Store](https://chrome.google.com/webstore/detail/sakai-keepalive/nphojjhgnickcliigohhbnmldidgakik).